syncfusion-content/flutter-docs/Flutter/linear-gauge/how-to.md

 To add dependencies to the custom widget, follow these steps:

-1. Visit [pub.dev](https://pub.dev/) and search for the [Syncfusion flutter Gauge](https://pub.dev/packages/syncfusion_flutter_gauges) dependency using the search bar.
+1. Visit [pub.dev](https://pub.dev/) and search for the [Syncfusion Flutter Gauge](https://pub.dev/packages/syncfusion_flutter_gauges) dependency using the search bar.

 2. After finding the dependency, copy its name and version as shown in the snapshot.